USA EB5 Investor Visa

 The EB-5 visa gives permanent U.S. residency to those investing into government-approved projects across the United States of America.
 The USA EB5 investment visa can be beneficial as it grants access to the U.S. education system, the right to live, retire, work and study in the USA, the ability to receive investment back upon the completion of the project and residency for the investor, any children (under 21) and their spouse.
 The main applicant must reside in the USA for 6 months per year.

 Certain countries such as China, India and Vietnam now face lengthy retrogression delays through EB5.
 An effective alternative to the EB5 is the E2 visa.
 Investment must be “substantial” but in practice is far less than the EB5.
 The E2 can only be obtained by citizens of countries holding an E2 treaty with the USA.
-This includes options such as Grenada, Montenegro and Turkey.
+This includes options such as Grenada and Turkey.
 Investment for citizenship in these countries entitles the holder to apply for an E2 visa, providing they reside in the treaty country first, for a minimum of three years.
-The route to residency can be faster and cheaper than EB5 although a key difference with the E2 is that it is a non-immigrant visa meaning unlike the EB5 it cannot lead to a Green Card.
+The route to residency can be faster and cheaper than EB5 in some cases, although a key difference with the E2 is that it is a non-immigrant visa meaning unlike the EB5 it cannot lead to a Green Card.